Miguel de Cervantes: Literary career

-He finally achieved a degree of financial security, while its popularity led to demands for a sequel.
+Cervantes finally achieved a degree of financial security, while Don Quixotes popularity led to demands for a sequel.
 In the foreword to his 1613 work, Novelas ejemplares, dedicated to his patron, the Count of Lemos, Cervantes promises to produce one, but was pre-empted by an unauthorised version published in 1614, published under the name Alonso Fernández de Avellaneda.
 It is possible this delay was deliberate, to ensure support from his publisher and reading public; Cervantes finally produced the second part of Don Quixote in 1615.

 The two parts of Don Quixote are different in focus, but similar in their clarity of prose and their realism.
 The first was more comic, and had greater popular appeal.
 The second part is often considered more sophisticated and complex, with a greater depth of characterisation and philosophical insight.

-In addition to this, he produced a series of works between 1613 and his death in 1616.
-They include a collection of tales titled Exemplary Novels.
-This was followed by Viaje del Parnaso, Eight Comedies and Eight New Interludes, and Los trabajos de Persiles y Sigismunda, completed just before his death, and published posthumously in January 1617.

-Cervantes also possessed a unique writing style, often blending elements of comedic themes to more complex adult-oriented undertones, best displayed by Don Quixote.

 "In the space of a few pages, what started as an exercise in comic ridicule and, as the narrator insists on several occasions, a satirical send-up of the tales of chivalry, has taken on an entirely different dimension; it has begun to transform itself into the story of a relationship between two characters whose incompatible takes on the world are bridged by friendship, loyalty, and eventually love."